TheVideoGabe/cit-93-javascript-1/js-bootcamp/notes-app/readme.md

 ### When there is a single line of code inside a function (like a return) we can use short hand syntax to get rid of the function body and just have the expression we want to return.

 ### If a function has multiple lines of code we can only get rid of the function statement and replace it with an arrow function to simplyfy our code.

+# Truthy and Falsly Understanding.

+### Falsly values that resolve to false in a boolean context.
+They include false, the number 0 (but "0" inside of a string is truthy), null, undefined, empty strings, empty constants and also NaN (non valid operations).
+These are all falsly values when put inside of a boolean context.

+### Truthy values that resolve to true in a boolean context are everything that is not the values above.
+Even Empty objects and arrays.